How to Pass the Neuro-Psychiatric Exam

 To help you succeed in passing the Neuro-Psychiatric Exam, we recommend a book called Neuro-Psychiatric Exam Guide for Police (PNP), Fire (BFP), BJMP, Coast Guard & AFP Applicants.
 It is available in Shopee and can be paid via the COD option.

-Are you still searching for ways on how to successfully hurdle this important part of your application?
+Are you still searching for ways how to successfully hurdle this important part of your application?
 Check these important tips on how to pass the Neuro-Psychiatric Exam like a boss.

 1. Follow instructions

 In every exam, following the instructions is as important as knowing the right answer to every question.
-Knowing how to follow instructions is a good indicator that you will be a good policeman, fireman, jail officer, or soldier as these services require utmost compliance to instructions.
+Knowing how to follow instructions is a good indicator that you will be a good policeman, fireman, jail officer, or soldier as these services require utmost compliance with instructions.
 When you are told to write your name in block capitals, do it exactly as you are told.

 2. Manage your time during the exam